About the Area

 Cameron Lake

-Cameron Lake Cameron Lake is a lake located in the Kawartha Lakes region of South Central Ontario.
-Cameron Lake is part of the Trent-Severn Waterway system and receives its inflows from the Burnt River in the North and Balsam Lake to the Northwest while it drains via...
+Cameron Lake is part of the Trent-Severn Waterway and receives its inflows from the Burnt River in the North and Balsam Lake to the Northwest and drains via the Fenelon River into Sturgeon Lake.

 Canal Lake